angelina-zhang/angelina-zhang.github.io/_projects/musical-doorbell/index.md

 ## Timeline: 8 weeks
 ---

----
 ## Goals:
-As a lifelong musician, I wanted to take sound apart and move it into space.
-Incorporating two different mechanisms, a scotch yoke and piston, I aimed to combine my interests into this design project.
+As a lifelong musician, I have always been fascinated by the intricacies of sound and its relationship with physical space.
+This passion inspired me to explore sound in a new dimension by integrating two distinct mechanisms, a scotch yoke and a piston.
+Through this design project, I sought to merge my backgrounds in music and engineering.
+My team created an innovative experience that not only disassembles sound but also transforms it into a captivating spatial form.
 ---

 ## Prototypes
-Starting from inspiration pictures of old fashioned doorknocking systems and paper cardboard prototype, we tested and improved our design.
-Building our project to be more 3D, we incorporated a xylophone staircase that seperates the experience of being on the receiving end and the front side.
+Starting from inspiration designs of old fashioned doorknocking systems and a paper cardboard prototype, we tested and improved our design.
+Building our project to expand further spacially, we incorporated a xylophone staircase that seperates the experience of being on the receiving end and the front side of a doorbell.

 {% include image-gallery.html images="prototype1.jpg, prototype2.png, prototype3.jpg, doorbell.jpg" height="400" %}
 <span style="font-size: 10px">Cardboard Prototype, Critical Mechanism, Proof of Concept, Final Product</span>